Technickel-Dev/baseline-mcp/baseline-demo/README.md

 # create a new project in the current directory
 npx sv create

-# create a new project in demo
+# create a new project in baseline-demo
-npx sv create demo
+npx sv create baseline-demo
 ```

 ## Developing